ajay9634/Ajay-prefix/README.md

 it's definitely safe, I scanned all files before adding to Ajay prefix. i got these files from trusted source so don't worry. but don't install if you have trust issue.

-# move game save data to Ajay prefix

-if you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...

 # d3d wcp Files collection for winlator glibc
 - these wcp files are available in this release section